charonn0/RB-zlib/README.md

 ### Import the `zlib` module
 1. Download the RB-zlib project either in [ZIP archive format](https://github.com/charonn0/RB-zlib/archive/master.zip) or by cloning the repository with your Git client.
 2. Open the RB-zlib project in REALstudio or Xojo.
 Open your project in a separate window.
-3. Copy the `zlib` module into your project and save.
+3. Copy the `zlib` module and the `PKZip` module into your project and save.

 ### Ensure the zlib shared library is installed
 zlib is installed by default on most Unix-like operating systems, including OS X and most Linux distributions.